SamuelThand/Automated-Plant-Monitoring-System/README.md

 ![](https://i.imgur.com/ojsHMoX.png)
 *Source: [Prof. Dr. Anna Förster - Energy in IoT]()*

 As displayed in the picture above and discussed in the video, studies have shown that the theoretical estimates of IoT system lifetimes are **significantly much higher** then the real world resulting lifetimes.
-This indicates that you should always take these estimates as an optimistic estimate, and make sure to have  margins in your power strategy - since the actual battery life will be much lower.
+This indicates that you should always take these estimates as an optimistic estimate, and make sure to have  margins in your power strategy - since the actual battery life will be much lower.<br><br>

 ## Platform